 To provide exceptional, small group experiences in unique wilderness regions few others ever see.
-A TAG experience offers active travellers rare insights into these wild pockets of the Tablelands and Far North Queensland – see more on foot, by bike or kayak than travelling in a vehicle.
+A TAG experience offers active travellers rare insights into these wild pockets of the Atherton Tablelands and Tropical North Queensland – see more on foot, by bike or kayak than travelling in a vehicle.

 Eat well We have big appetites, and love to share our culinary skills.
 We are committed to providing nutritious and delicious fare for all meals.
 There is no need to compromise.
 We can easily accommodate any dietary requirements.

 Share knowledge to stimulate guests minds as well as body.
 Our experience, local knowledge and passion for the environment help to create inspiring, memorable journeys for our guests.
 Our guides provide interpretation of the environment (wildlife, flora, geology) and things of historic and cultural interest – to give clients an experience that increases their understanding of the Tablelands.

 Take our time because there’s a lot to see each day!
 No need to rush, just enjoy being in the bush, in the moment, the sounds, the smells, and the sights.

 Undertake activities safely with reliable and well maintained equipment and risk assessments / contingency plans in place so guests can be at ease and enjoy physical activity in safety and good company.

 Support local businesses and therefore regional economy by buying local where possible and encouraging guests to patronise / experience them.

 Respect all people, their needs, requests, and limitations, and leave them with a sense of achievement by completing one of our exciting adventures!

 Tread lightly on the earth and be aware of our footprint…